• Home

 Can I add garlic?

-Yes, and I often do.
-Saute 1-2 minced cloves in the butter before adding the cream.
-It’s not traditional alfredo but it’s delicious and the garlic flavor works well with the sauce.
-Just don’t let it brown before the cream goes in.
+Definitely, and I frequently do.
+Sauté 1-2 cloves of garlic in the butter before you add the cream.
+It might not be traditional alfredo but it sure tastes good and the garlic goes nicely with the sauce.
+Just be sure to not let it brown before you add the cream.

 How much pasta does this sauce cover?

-4-5 cups of cooked pasta (about 4 servings).
-For a bigger batch, double it — the ratios hold.
+4-5 servings of cooked pasta.
+For a bigger batch, just double it — the ratios remain the same.
 One tip: save a cup of pasta water before draining.
-Add a splash to loosen the sauce if it thickens too fast once it hits the pasta.
+The water can be used to loosen the sauce if it thickens too fast after you toss it with the pasta.

 Is this the same as Olive Garden’s alfredo?